Shunt vs. Repair of Tetralogy of Fallot in Small Children

 Whether to shunt or perform initial complete repair in the small child with symptomatic ToF is controversial, with proponents touting the benefits of both.
 With improving surgical techniques, many groups are advocating complete initial repair.
 Transcatheter interventions have become an adjunct to surgical procedures and a means to optimize less than perfect results from early single stage surgery.
 Initial shunt procedures or transcatheter ductal stenting may be preferable in very small sick patients requiring urgent palliation.
 The therapy of ToF in small, moderately symptomatic children is currently evolving.

-Clinical Topics: Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Invasive Cardiovascular Angiography and Intervention, Cardiac Surgery and CHD & Pediatrics, Congenital Heart Disease, CHD & Pediatrics and Imaging, CHD & Pediatrics and Interventions, Interventions and Imaging, Interventions and Structural Heart Disease, Angiography, Nuclear Imaging
+Clinical Topics: Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Invasive Cardiovascular Angiography and Intervention, Cardiac Surgery and CHD and Pediatrics, Congenital Heart Disease, CHD and Pediatrics and Imaging, CHD and Pediatrics and Interventions, Interventions and Imaging, Interventions and Structural Heart Disease, Angiography, Nuclear Imaging

 Keywords: Angiography, Blalock-Taussig Procedure, Body Surface Area, Cardiac Surgical Procedures, Catheterization, Heart Defects, Congenital, Pediatrics, Tetralogy of Fallot

 < Back to Listings